kingmray/franz_mosaic/README.md

 ```
 ## usage

-create a img folder with source image and a out folder for the rescaled images.
+create a 'img' folder with source image and a 'out' folder for the rescaled images.

 ``` bash
 franz_mosaic -r 1 #for rescale